-Painted on porcelain, embroidered on silk robes, woven into carpets, and etched in jade and gold, flowers are everywhere you turn in China.
-The celebrated blooms are more than decorative - they are deliberately chosen, evocative and powerful.
+Painted on porcelain, embroidered on silk robes, woven into carpets, and etched in jade and gold, good luck flowers are everywhere you turn in China.
+The celebrated blooms are more than decorative - they are deliberately chosen, evocative, and powerful.
 Feng shui speaks the language of luck and flowers when they adorn and energize your space.

 Vibrant, perfect fresh or silk flowers are an enhancement in feng shui, the venerable Chinese art of balance and placement.
 All plants affect the flow of chi energy, the life force that amplifies good fortune and protects against negative outcomes.
 Specific flowering plants are traditionally known for their life-giving, luck-bestowing natures.

 The Flowers of the Four Seasons were the subjects of art and poetry in the Ming dynasty.
 The progression of their seasonal flowering marked the passage of time, and the blooms became symbols for the qualities attributed to the seasons.

 - Spring - Both the orchid and peony represent love, fertility, luck, and success.

 - Summer - Lotus represents perseverence, beauty, and enlightenment.